Purple-Palm/PC-Control-Telegram/README.md

 # PC-Control-Telegram
-Telegram Bot that allows you to control your PC via Telegram completly private
+Telegram Bot that allows you to control your PC via Telegram completly private.

 > [!IMPORTANT]
 > We are not going to release it, till we done the most common stuff: